Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/key-and-keyset.md

 {% include md/kgo/check-condition.md name='key-set' kind='KongKeySet' %}

-At this point, you should see the Key Set in the Gateway Manager UI.
+At this point, you should see the key set in the Gateway Manager UI.

 ### Associate the Key with the Key Set